Russwater RPG Ruleset

 If all of your party start an encounter hidden you can use this manoeuvre to give all party members advantage on their damage in the first round of combat.

-Bait and Switch – 1 action
+Bait and Switch

 When you’re within 5 feet of a creature on your turn, you can switch places with that creature, provided the creature is willing and isn’t incapacitated.

-Blinding Strike – 2 actions
+Blinding Strike

 On a successful Charisma saving throw you charm an opponent meaning they will not attack you next round.

-Deafening Attack – 2 actions
+Deafening Attack

-On a successful Charisma saving throw you force an opponent to make a morale check and potentially leave the battle field next round.
+On a successful Charisma saving throw you force an opponent to make a morale check and potentially leave the battlefield next round.

-Disarming Attack – 2 actions
+Disarming Attack

-Distracting Strike – 2 actions
+Distracting Strike

-Feinting Attack – 2 actions
+Feinting Attack

-Friendly Foe – 2 actions
+Friendly Foe

-With a melee attack and successful Charisma saving throw you flirt with your opponent temporarily charming them giving them disadvantage on their attacks against you next round.
+On a successful melee attack above a defending DC, you flirt with your opponent temporarily charming them giving them disadvantage on their attacks against you next round.

 On a successful Wisdom saving throw you frighten an opponent meaning they will not attack you next round.

-Goading Attack – 2 actions
+Goading Attack

 On a successful Strength saving throw you grapple the target giving them the restrained condition.

-Improvised Strike – 1 action
+Improvised Strike

 You attack an opponent unarmed or with an improvised object from the environment for a melee or ranged thrown attack out to 20 feet.